 Did that answer satisfy John?
 We don't know - we can't know.
-Even with these mighty deeds, did Jesus fit the image of the one John proclaimed as coming?
 I for one would like to think that the answer John's disciples brought back to the prison brought comfort to John, brought him some assurance, but we cannot know for certain.
 John would have to make up his own mind as to whether Jesus was the promised one.

 It's easier for us to decide that Jesus was the true messiah.
 While we don't know what John thought about Jesus, we are left in no doubt as to what Jesus thought about John.
 According to what Jesus went on to tell the crowd, John was no trendy dude, following the fashion of the moment, or being blown where the wind would take him.
 In Jesus' words, John was not just a prophet, but a prophet among prophets, one to whom even other prophets pointed, and was indeed the one who held a unique place at the opening of the messianic age.
-And so the one to whom John pointed, Jesus, is affirmed here as the true messiah.
+And so the one to whom John pointed, Jesus, is affirmed here as the true Messiah.